Ginger-Automation/Ginger/README.md

 # Highlights
 - Record & Playback
 - Window Explorer
-- BDD Behaviour Driven Development – Integrated Gherkin editor powered by intelli-sense text prediction, automatic generation of business flow from feature files
+- BDD (Behavior Driven Development) – Integrated Gherkin editor powered by intelli-sense text prediction, automatic generation of scenarios from feature files
 - Ginger on Web – Scheduling and execution of Ginger automation flows via Web site with no technical knowledge needed
 - Advanced capabilities and rich user experience
 - Parallel Execution - Execute different scripts at the same time on the same machine or distributed machines, keep working while scripts executed in the background
 - Reusability - Create building blocks and reuse with different parameters
-- End to end scenarios - Execute flows which start from the front end, goes to backend and back, verify each step in the way for better coverage and all from the same Ginger UI without writing any code
+- End to end scenarios - Execute flows which starts from front end, goes to backend and back, verify each step in the way for better coverage and all from the same Ginger UI without writing any code
 - Support Micro Services, Service Virtualization, Contract validation via PACT
-- API Models - Machine learning of WSDL, define API calls with parameters make it very easy to call APIs
+- API Models - Machine learning of WSDL, define API calls with parameters make it very easy to call APIs without having to manipulate XMLs manually

 # Supported Platforms
 Web, Mobile, Web Services, Java application, Windows, Power Builder, Linux/Unix and more...